xl434/ece4760_web/high_level.md

 </figure>

 For the state change between Recording and Not Recording, there are two methods:
-Pressing the playing button when it’s not first time recording and not already playing will be able to play back the previous recordings.
+Pressing the playing button when it’s not the first time recording and not already playing will allow you to play back the previous recordings.
 If pressing it when already playing, then it will pause.

 #### First Recording